 Phase 2 of the Silver Line, extending 11.4 miles west from Reston to Loudoun County, just beyond Dulles International Airport, is expected to cost $2.7 billion and open in 2018.

 That puts the total Silver Line tab at an estimated $5.6 billion, which is funded by toll revenue from the Dulles Toll Road, as well as tax dollars from Loudoun and Fairfax Counties, the Commonwealth of Virginia, and federal money and loan guarantees.

 Contracts to design and build both phases of the Silver Line are procured by the Metropolitan Washington Airports Authority (MWAA).

 Dulles Transit Partners (DTP), the joint venture between Bechtel Infrastructure Inc. and Washington Group International (now URS), constructed Phase 1 of the Silver Line with a PLA it voluntarily entered into with labor unions, which ensured union labor was used for work self-performed by DTP.
-The voluntary Phase 1 PLA did not apply to subcontractors.
+The voluntary Phase 1 PLA did not apply to subcontractors, but subcontractors were free to sign a PLA with applicable unions.
 MWAA could not identify any subcontractors that voluntarily signed the PLA or the number of manhours performed by subcontractors and employees subject to union hiring hall rules contained in the voluntary PLA.

 In 2011 and 2012, TheTruthAboutPLAs.com exposed MWAA’s controversial PLA requirement (and later PLA preference/de facto PLA mandate) on Phase 2 of the Silver Line that would have steered billions of dollars worth of construction contracts to unionized contractors and created jobs primarily for union construction members, despite the fact that 95.8 percent of Virginia’s construction workforce does not belong to a union.